 So when I got back home I took action.
 I started travelling again, but importantly, I started exploring hikes near London.

 Hikes and country walks near London then turned into weekends all over the country.
 I was living and working in London, but escaping to the countryside on most weekends.
 And I loved it.
 I had the best of both worlds.

 Then the C word happened.
 During this time I met a boy.
 He told me he was going to build a camper van and travel the world, I told him to wait for me…..

 I started saving, then at the end of 2021 I quit my job.
 I loved my job, but the balance had shifted.
 I loved hiking and being in nature more.
 I took on a part time work from home role, which allowed me to move out of the city to Devon.
 Where I spent my free time hiking along the South West Coast Path.

 I later took on a role which landed me in Yorkshire, where I spent 6 months hiking 3 times a week.

 Once the campervan was ready, we went for it.
 I do still work, just a little differently from before.
 I guess you could say my life is very flexible now.
 Work when I need some money, then go off travelling in the campervan with the boy, doing as much hiking as I want.

 I don’t earn the money I used to earn, but my life is so much richer.

 In 2018 I had bilateral hip surgery (long story, NOT CAUSED BY HIKING), and had to take a year out from hiking.
-But it all worked out in the end and I’m almost as good as new.
-If you want to know more about that story, I have written a few posts about it on my other blog – that girl outdoors.
+But it all worked out in the end, and I’m almost as good as new.
+If you want to know more about that story, I have written a few blog posts about it here.

 One last thing